Fuzzing: History

+According to Prof. Barton Miller, "In the process of writing the project description, I needed to give this kind of testing a name.
+I wanted a name that would evoke the feeling of random, unstructured data.
+After trying out several ideas, I settled on the term fuzz."

+A key contribution of this early work was simple (almost simplistic) oracle.
+A program failed its test if it crashed or hung under the random input and was considered to have passed otherwise.
+While test oracles can be challenging to construct, the oracle for this early fuzz testing was simple and universal to apply.

 In April 2012, Google announced ClusterFuzz, a cloud-based fuzzing infrastructure for security-critical components of the Chromium web browser.
 Security researchers can upload their own fuzzers and collect bug bounties if ClusterFuzz finds a crash with the uploaded fuzzer.

 In September 2014, Shellshock was disclosed as a family of security bugs in the widely used UNIX Bash shell; most vulnerabilities of Shellshock were found using the fuzzer AFL.
 (Many Internet-facing services, such as some web server deployments, use Bash to process certain requests, allowing an attacker to cause vulnerable versions of Bash to execute arbitrary commands.
 This can allow an attacker to gain unauthorized access to a computer system.)

 In April 2015, Hanno Böck showed how the fuzzer AFL could have found the 2014 Heartbleed vulnerability.
 (The Heartbleed vulnerability was disclosed in April 2014.
 It is a serious vulnerability that allows adversaries to decipher otherwise encrypted communication.
 The vulnerability was accidentally introduced into OpenSSL which implements TLS and is used by the majority of the servers on the internet.
 Shodan reported 238,000 machines still vulnerable in April 2016; 200,000 in January 2017.)

 In August 2016, the Defense Advanced Research Projects Agency (DARPA) held the finals of the first Cyber Grand Challenge, a fully automated capture-the-flag competition that lasted 11 hours.
 The objective was to develop automatic defense systems that can discover, exploit, and correct software flaws in real-time.
 Fuzzing was used as an effective offense strategy to discover flaws in the software of the opponents.
 It showed tremendous potential in the automation of vulnerability detection.
 The winner was a system called "Mayhem" developed by the team ForAllSecure led by David Brumley.

 In September 2016, Microsoft announced Project Springfield, a cloud-based fuzz testing service for finding security critical bugs in software.

 In December 2016, Google announced OSS-Fuzz which allows for continuous fuzzing of several security-critical open-source projects.

 At Black Hat 2018, Christopher Domas demonstrated the use of fuzzing to expose the existence of a hidden RISC core in a processor.
 This core was able to bypass existing security checks to execute Ring 0 commands from Ring 3.

 In September 2020, Microsoft released OneFuzz, a self-hosted fuzzing-as-a-service platform that automates the detection of software bugs.
 It supports Windows and Linux.
+It was archived three years later on November 1, 2023.